What Makes A Great Logo?

 Your logo is not your brand.
-Your logo only represents your brand.
-Your logo is nothing more (and certainly, nothing less) than a visual mark that represents your brand.
-It allows people to find you, remember you and differentiate you from all other businesses.
-Your logos design and consistent use will effect how your brand will be perceived.
+Your logo is representative of your brand.
+Your logo is a visual mark.
+It allows people to find you, remember you and differentiate you from other businesses.
+Your logo design and consistent use will effect how your brand will be perceived and remembered.
 A great logo can give you incredible leverage and contribute directly to your bottom line.

 Black and White